 Overall, comfort-wise, they’re pretty solid but not the best in that area.

 I would recommend the Beats Studio 2 Wireless to those of you that like an ultra sleek, compact folding design that also comes with wireless capabilities and a more bass-heavy sound performance.
 To see a full review use the link here.

 If you’d like to purchase these or read more customer reviews click the button below.

-7. Harman Kardon NC Premium Over-Ear NC Headphones
+7. Harman Kardon NC Premium Over-Ear

 The Harman Kardon NCs are basically the wired version of Harman’s BT model.
 These do not have Bluetooth capabilities but offer premium sound fidelity, a sturdy but comfortable design, and a longer lasting battery life.

 - Up to 40 hours of listening time on a single charge

 - Active digital noise cancelling technology (developed for sound systems in luxury cars)